John B. Cobb: Revitalizing Christianity in a pluralistic world

-Additionally, Cobb's theology has argued against the idea of salvation as a singular, binary event in which one is either saved or not saved for all time.
-Rather than seeing one's time in the world as a test of one's morality in order to enter a heavenly realm, Cobb sees salvation as the continual striving to transform and perfect our experience in this world.
+Additionally, Cobb's theology argued against the idea of salvation as a singular, binary event in which one is either saved or not saved for all time.
+Rather than seeing one's time in the world as a test of one's morality in order to enter a heavenly realm, Cobb saw salvation as the continual striving to transform and perfect our experience in this world.
 Cobb's idea of salvation focuses less on moral categories and more on aesthetic categories—such as a preference for intense experience over dull experience, or beauty rather than ugliness.
 Cobb writes:

 If morality is bound up with contributing to others, the crucial question is: What is to be contributed?
 One contribution might be making them more moral, and that is fine.
 But finally, true morality cannot aim simply at the spread of morality.
 It must aim at the wellbeing of those it tries to help in some broader sense.
 For process thought that must be the perfection of their experience inclusively.

 Cobb admits that the idea of morality being subservient to aesthetics is "shocking to many Christians", yet he argues that there must be more to life than simply being morally good or morally bad and that aesthetic categories fulfill this function specifically because they are defined as goods in themselves.

-Within the last twenty years, Cobb has become increasingly distressed by the popular identification of Christianity with the religious right and the weak response of mainstream Protestants.
+In later life, Cobb became increasingly distressed by the popular identification of Christianity with the religious right and the weak response of mainstream Protestants.
 To encourage a stronger response, he organized Progressive Christians Uniting with the Episcopal priest George Regas in 1996, chaired its reflection committee, and edited a number of its books.
 As the perceived gap between the policies of the American government and Christian teaching grew wider, these books moved beyond simply reformist proposals.
 The last of these was entitled Resistance: The New Role of Progressive Christians.

-In his 2010 book, Spiritual Bankruptcy: A Prophetic Call to Action", Cobb argued against both religiousness and secularism, claiming that what is needed is the secularization of the wisdom traditions.
+In his 2010 book, Spiritual Bankruptcy: A Prophetic Call to Action, Cobb argued against both religiousness and secularism, claiming that what is needed is the secularization of the wisdom traditions.